glennmckechnie/weewx-mesowx/README.md

 If you are going to add fields that will be fine, you don't have to use them.
 However those edits need to be done before you create the remote database or allow it to be populated.
 It can't create what it doesn't know about.

-The other location that will need to be modified is under mesowx/js/Config.js
+The other location that will need to be modified is under mesowx/js/Config.js and these units will also be modified according to weewx.conf

      Config.fieldDefaults = {
         'dateTime':   new meso.FieldDef('dateTime',    meso.Unit.ms,      0,   meso.Agg.avg),